Taxes for Sole Traders in Estonia

 Calculate ST Liability

-Apply 33% to projected annual net income
+Apply 33% to projected annual net income; compare to advances already paid

 3